General Louis Emmanuel Rey

 Arc de Triomphe: EEL REY on the west pillar

-Originally enlisting in the French army in 1784, Louis-Emmanuel Rey did not become an officer for eight years until 1792 when he was commissioned as an infantry lieutenant.
-Assigned to the Army of the Alps, in 1793 he was promoted to capitaine in the 14th Chasseurs à Cheval and in 1794 he was promoted to chef de bataillon.
-A trend of receiving one promotion a year would continue, for in 1795 Rey was promoted to chef de brigade and then in 1796 he was promoted to général de brigade.
-He was next tasked to command the camp at Lyon, where he remained until September of 1797.
+The son of a confection merchant, Louis Emmanuel Rey enlisted in the infantry regiment of Monsieur in 1784.
+He did not become an officer for eight years until 1792 when he was commissioned as an infantry lieutenant.
+Assigned to the Army of the Alps, in 1793 Rey was promoted to capitaine in the 14th Chasseurs à Cheval and in 1794 he was promoted to chef de bataillon.
+A trend of receiving one promotion a year would continue, for in 1795 he was promoted to chef de brigade and then in 1796 he was promoted to général de brigade.
+He was next tasked to command the camp at Lyon and to command the departments of Rhône and Loire, a position he retained until September of 1797.

 In 1799 General Rey was employed in the 6th military division and then the 19th military division.
-During the years of peace that followed, he took command of the département of Jemappes in the 24th military division.
-When war broke out in 1805, Rey was sent to command the camp of Boulogne after the various corps had left for battle.
+During the years of peace that followed, he took command of the department of Jemappes in the 24th military division.
+When the Grande Armée marched to war in 1805, Rey was sent to command the camp of Boulogne after the various corps had left on campaign.
 He maintained the camp for the next three years and was then created a Baron of the Empire in 1808.

 Rey was transported to England as a prisoner of war, but due to his heroic resistance at Saint-Sébastien, Napoleon promoted him to général de division and made him a Grand Officer of the Legion of Honor despite Rey being in captivity.
 After Napoleon's abdication in 1814, Rey was returned to France where the restored Bourbons made him a Knight of Saint Louis but also put him on non-activity.
-When Napoleon escaped from exile in 1815 for the Hundred Days, he placed General Rey in charge of Valenciennes.
+When Napoleon returned from exile in 1815 for the Hundred Days, he placed General Rey in charge of Valenciennes.
 After Napoleon's second abdication, Rey retired from the military.
+He was recalled to the army in November of 1830 and he served until October of 1833 when he retired again.

 Rey was married to the sister of General Curial.